Origin

 Geographical Distribution

-Most common in urban centres like Sydney, Melbourne, and Brisbane, with slightly higher prevalence in communities with Scottish or Greek heritage due to cultural associations.
+Most common in urban centres such as Sydney, Melbourne, and Brisbane, with historical concentrations in areas with significant Greek and Anglo-Celtic communities.

 Numerological Significance